What is a rectangular prism

 Characteristics of a rectangular prism

-Rectangular prism classifications
+Rectangular prism formulas

 Volume of a rectangular prism

-The volume, V, of a rectangular prism is
+The rectangular prism volume formula is

 where l is the length of the base, w is the width of the base, and h is the height of the prism.
 For a right rectangular prism, the height is its vertical edge.
 For an oblique rectangular prism, the height is the perpendicular distance from any point on one base to the other base.